 - $300 statement credit if you spend $3,000 in the first six months

 - 6% cash back on US supermarkets (up to $6,000 per year–then 1% cash back)

 - 6% cash back on select streaming subscriptions

 - 3% cash back on transit purchases such as taxis, rideshare, parking, trains, buses, and tolls

 - 3% cash back at US gas stations

-That 6% cash back on your first $6,000 in US supermarket purchases is incredible and equals $360 each year.
+That 6% cash back on your first $6,000 in US supermarket purchases is incredible and equals $360 in statement credits each year.
 That’s a huge savings!
 Using public transit is already economical, and becomes even more so when using this card to pay for tickets and fares.
 And just like with the American Express Gold Card, the 6% earning applies for purchases at US-based military commissaries.

 While miles earned with co-branded airline cards aren’t as versatile as transferrable points, they are still worth pursuing.
 Members of the military can rarely make personal travel plans very far in advance.
 Having points and miles spread out across different rewards programs helps make near-term rewards travel possible.

 Chase’s co-branded United℠Explorer Card tops our list of best airline credit cards.

 - 40,000 miles after you spend $2,000 in purchases within three months of opening the account